ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 Expected Result: Application reads the product name, store name, and the price with respective values.

-Test Status:
+Test Status: Pass

 6. Select the 'Sort The Marketplace'.
 7. Select 'Price'.

 Expected Result: Application reads the previous expected result but in the order of least to greatest price.

-Test Status:
+Test Status: Pass

 8. Select the 'Sort The Marketplace'.
 9. Select 'Quantity'.

 Expected Result: Application reads the previous expected result but in the order of least to greatest quantity.

-Test Status:
+Test Status: Pass

 10. Select 'Search'.
 11. Search key word of first product in quantity list.

 Expected Result: Application displays a drop down option that includes the product that was being referred to.

-Test Status:
+Test Status: Pass

 # Test 13: Purchasing Products, Inventory Changing, and Exporting Purchase History